QuickBooks Blog

 Here's a quick step-by-step guide on completing a Schedule C:

-4. Calculate your cost of goods sold (COGS) in Part III: If applicable, indicate the direct expenses for producing or purchasing the goods you sell.
-This includes the cost of materials and labor from the production process.
+If applicable, indicate the direct expenses for producing or purchasing the goods you sell.
+The cost of goods sold also includes the cost of materials and labor from the production process.

 Filling out a Schedule C can seem intimidating, but it can be a straightforward process with the right approach.